 BUDGET INFORMATION.
-The Town adopted budgets for the year ended December 31, 2020 for the General fund and Special Revenue funds on a basis consistent with generally accepted accounting principles (GAAP).
+The Town adopted budgets for the year ended December 31, 2022 for the General fund and Special Revenue funds on a basis consistent with generally accepted accounting principles (GAAP).
 The Town follows the following procedures in establishing the budgetary data reflected in the financial statements.
 During the December meeting, the Town clerk submits to the board of aldermen a proposed operating budget for the fiscal year commencing the following January 1.
 The operating budget includes proposed expenditures and expenses and the means of financing them.
 Prior to December 15, the budget is legally enacted through passage of an ordinance.
 The public is invited to attend all meetings.
 The Town clerk is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total expenditures or expenses of any fund must be approved by the board of aldermen.
 Appropriations lapse at the end of the year.
 The budgets were not amended during the fiscal year.

-The Town was not in compliance with the General Fund budget.
 The Town did not formally approve a budget for the Sales Tax special revenue fund.
-Also, the General Fund shows a deficit in ending fund balance at December 31, 2020.
+Also, the General Fund shows a deficit in ending fund balance at December 31, 2022.
 This is a product of the "due to" account balances and GASB 68 implementation.
-In addition, the Town has a deficit in their other governmental funds at December 31, 2020, which is related to "due to/from" accounts; mainly in the Street Fund.
-In fiscal year 2021, Town management has stated the due to/from accounts will be cleared out for the respective funds which have a negative fund balance, which should alleviate a majority of the deficits.
+In addition, the Town has a deficit in their other governmental funds at December 31, 2022, which is related to "due to/from" accounts; mainly in the Street Fund.
+In fiscal year 2023, Town management has stated the due to/from accounts will be cleared out for the respective funds which have a negative fund balance, which should alleviate a majority of the deficits.